miles-fitzsimons/todo/README.md

 # todo
-A simple to-do app built with the intention of learning React and Redux.
+A simple to-do app built with the intention of learning React and Redux